jps2000/faceshield/README.md

 Self adhesive foam strap for forehead protection (head band) optional

 REMARK: Please note that this design is open on top to achieve more flexibilty.
+Hence it may protect the environment more than the user as does all the respirators without a micro filter.